 The unique emphases of holiness groups like the Church of the Nazarene are important aspects here.
 Hebrews 12:14 is a classic holiness text.
 We Nazarenes know this verse.
-We quote it from memory: "Follow peace with all men, and holiness, without which no man shall see the Lord" (KJV).
+We quote it from memory: "Make every effort to live in peace with everyone and to be holy; without holiness no one will see the Lord.."

 Recently, I took time to study the context of this well-known verse.
 The verse immediately before speaks of "the lame [who need] not be disabled, but rather healed."
 Healing and holiness appear together in the same paragraph!

 As holiness people, we are glad to be part of helping make a difference in Haiti.
 While the gospel makes no ironclad promises of an improved financial picture, a better life is sometimes a positive by-product of changes taking place when men and women yield themselves totally to God.

 Funds coming from Nazarenes around the world are helping get economic cripples up and walking.
 One of the programs run by the office of Nazarene Compassionate Ministries is called Venture Capital Development.
 This is not Nazarene World Evangelism Fund money.
 Rather, these are gifts over and above the basic lifeline support of World Evangelism Fund.
 Such Venture Capital money funds social transformation projects.
 These range from organizing hog raising cooperatives to helping pastors' wives set up small market stalls.